 |

 The NMTB shank was developed for use in the NMTB spindle which uses a draw bar to pull the shank up into the spindle.
-As a result, small variations in the tool holder flange thickness and the distance from the gage line of the taper to the outward face of the flange were not an issue when selecting one manufacturer of tool holder versus another.
+Tool flange thickness, distance from the gage line of the taper to the outward face of the flange and the flange diameter are not critical dimensions when used in the NMTB spindle.
+As a result, these dimensions were not consistent between all manufacturers of NMTB tooling.

 The Erickson Tool Company developed the Erickson Quick-Change spindle to use the NMTB 30, 40, 45 and 50 tool holders already in existence.
-The Erickson QC system does not use a draw bar, it uses a quarter turn "locknut" to push and hold the tool holder taper up into the spindle.
-Two "lips" in the nut push against the outer face of the tool holder flange.
-The key dimension that causes some NMTB holders to not work in an Erickson Quick-Change spindle is the distance between the taper gage line and the outer face of the flange (dimension L4 + L5 in above tables).
-L4+L5 on some NMTB holders is too large which does not allow the "lips" in the QC nut to engage the outside face of the flange.
+The Erickson QC system does not use a draw bar, it uses a quarter turn "locknut" to push and hold the tool taper in the spindle.
+Two "lips" in the nut push against the outer face of the tool flange.
+The key dimension (gage distance) that causes some NMTB holders to not work in an Erickson Quick-Change spindle is the distance between the taper gage line and the outer face of the flange (gage distance = L4 + L5 in above tables).
+Gage distance on some NMTB holders is too large, which does not allow the "lips" in the QC nut to engage the outside face of the flange.

-All NMTB holders made by Erickson work fine and I've read that Collis and Valenite holders work fine (at least the ones made in the last 15 years or so).
-I've also heard that Kennametal NMTB 30 holders work well.
+All NMTB holders made by Erickson work fine (they are marked Quick-Change), all Universal Engineering holders work fine and I've read that Kennametal, Collis and Valenite holders work fine (at least the ones made in the last 20 years or so).
 The compatibility of other holders is in question.
-However, all is not lost, the flange face of the holders that do not fit can be turned or ground down a small amount and then they work just fine.
-Erickson even put out a procedure to do this very thing (does anyone have a copy of the Erickson procedure ?).
+However, all is not lost, the flange of the tools that do not work can be ground down a small amount and then they work fine in an Erickson spindle without affecting operation in an NMTB spindle.
+(See Erickson grinding procedure)

 |